Inhibition of spread of typical bipartite and genuine multiparty entanglement in response to disorder: Response of bipartite and tripartite entanglement to disorder

 ``\underline{First step.}'' A large number ($10^7$) of such random pure states are generated and the concurrence of each state is calculated.
 Thus, an entanglement distribution for random two-qubit pure states is obtained, with the range being from 0 till 1.
 The relative frequency percentages of the distribution for different concurrences is plotted as black asterisks in Fig.~\ref{f1}.

-``\underline{Second step.}'' Next, we introduce quenched disorder at $\alpha_1$ using Gaussian, uniform, or Cauchy-Lorentz distribution functions.
-One hundred random pure states are generated by choosing random numbers from the Gaussian distribution with $\mu_G = \alpha_1$, where $\alpha_1$ is the random number generated in the first step, and $\gamma_G = 1/2$.
-These random numbers are the new $\alpha_1$s (in the disordered case), while the other random numbers are the ones selected in the first step, prior to normalization.
+``\underline{Second step.}'' Next, we introduce disorder at $\alpha_1$ using Gaussian, uniform, or Cauchy-Lorentz distribution functions.
+We begin with the Gaussian case.
+One hundred random pure states are generated by choosing random numbers from the Gaussian distribution with $\mu_G = \alpha_1$, where $\alpha_1$ is the random number generated in the first step {(after normalization)}, and $\gamma_G = 1/2$, which corresponds to $\sigma_G \approx 0.74131$.
+The value of $\sigma_G$ here should not be confused with the value of $\sigma_G$ in the context of Haar uniformity.
+The value of $\sigma_G$ here refers to the scope of error in the chosen coefficient only.
+These random numbers are the new $\alpha_1$s (in the disordered case), while the other random numbers are the ones selected in the first step, post normalization.
 The random pure states are normalized and their average entanglement calculated.
-This therefore provides us with another set of \(10^7\) quenched averaged entanglement values, and again for this distribution, we plot the corresponding relative frequency percentages for different concurrences, as red dots in Fig.~\ref{f1}.
+This therefore provides us with another set of \(10^7\) disorder averaged entanglement values, and again for this distribution, we plot the corresponding relative frequency percentages for different concurrences, as red dots in Fig.~\ref{f1}.

 The average entanglement for the Haar-uniformly chosen random pure two qubit states is $0.589$, while the corresponding standard deviation is $0.230$.
 This is the clean case, i.e., the case without disorder.
-It can be seen from Fig.~\ref{f1} that introduction of disorder in the parameter $\alpha_1$ from Gaussian distribution does not affect the quenched averaged entanglement (equalling \(0.588\)).
-However, the quenched averaged standard deviations of the corresponding entanglement distribution is reduced (being \(0.197\)).
+It can be seen from Fig.~\ref{f1} that introduction of disorder in the parameter $\alpha_1$ from Gaussian distribution slightly reduces the average entanglement of the states (equalling \(0.569\)).
+However, the standard deviations of the disorder induced entanglement distributions are significantly reduced (being \(0.153\)).

 We therefore find that the distribution of entanglement of Haar-uniformly chosen quantum states is not uniform in the entire range of possible values, viz. \([0,1]\), but is concentrated at an intermediate point in \([0,1]\).
 Moreover, \emph{introduction of disorder in the parameters of the Haar-uniformly generated quantum states leads to a further concentration of values around an intermediate central value}.
 This of course has been obtained in a case that is highly specific from several perspectives. \emph{The question that we ask is whether this feature is generic.} To answer this question, we try to remove the specificity of the case studied, viz. checking the response in pure two-party quantum entanglement to Gaussian disorder in a single parameter, from several perspectives.